U.S. Taxes While Living Abroad F.A.Q.

 We saved the best almost for last.
 In order to help it track those Americans who are not reporting their foreign income, IRS and the U.S. Treasury have recently instituted a number of informational forms that must be filed.

-- (http://www.irs.gov/pub/irs-pdf/f90221.pdf) Form TDF 90-22.1 also known as FBAR.
+- Form 114 also known as FBAR.
 This is a relatively simple form that is used to collect basic information on foreign financial account controlled by a U.S. citizen.
-The form is sent to the Treasury Department and is not filed with your tax return.
+The form is electronically filed and is not filed with your tax return.
 As it is only an informational form, it will not have impact on your tax liability.
 Financial account definition includes; a bank account, brokerage account, mutual fund, unit trust, or other types of financial accounts.

-- It is important to note that the FBAR must be received by the Department of the Treasury by June 30th.
-There is no extension for filing this form.
-The FBAR should be webfiled with the U.S. Department of Treasury (http://bsaefiling.fincen.treas.gov).
-There is potentially a $500 penalty for filing FBAR by paper after June 30, 2013.
-The phone number to use is +1 313 234 1062
+- It is important to note that the FBAR must be received by the Department of the Treasury by April 15th.
+There is an automatic extension for 6 months to October 15th.
+The FBAR should be e-filed or web filed with the U.S. Department of Treasury (http://bsaefiling.fincen.treas.gov).

-- FBAR Penalties.
-The penalties for non-filing of the FBAR are extremely harsh.
-They range from an automatic penalty of $10,000 to 50% of the balance of the account.
+- Section 114 Penalties.
+The penalties for non-filing of the bank account information are extremely harsh.
+They range from an automatic civil penalty of $10,000 to 50% of the balance of the account.
 It gets worse – if the IRS investigator can prove that you willfully withheld the information from the government criminal charges can be filed.

-- Form 8938 will be required starting fiscal year 2011.
+- Form 8938 is required starting fiscal year 2011.
 Form 8938 must be attached to your 1040.
-The reporting requirements of foreign financial assets are more extensive and more complicated than those for the FBAR.
+The reporting requirements of foreign financial assets are more extensive and more complicated than those for the bank account information on Form 114.
 The threshold of foreign assets owned depend on where one is domiciled and whether one is filing married filing jointly or otherwise.

 Form 8938 is required under the Foreign Account Tax Compliance Act (FATCA), passed into law in March 2010.
 FATCA also requires foreign financial institutions banks, brokers, pension funds, insurance companies, hedge funds, mutual funds, trusts to report to the IRS holdings of their clients who are U.S. persons.
-This will come into force on January 1, 2014 and will allow the IRS to cross-check between reports of foreign financial institutions and individual filings of Form 8938.
+This will come into force on January 1, 2015, but has been extended for 2 years, and will allow the IRS to cross-check between reports of foreign financial institutions and individual filings of Form 8938.
 All institutions that do not comply will have a 30% withholding tax imposed on all its transactions concerning U.S. securities.
 In addition, FATCA will require that any foreign company not listed on a stock exchange or any foreign partnership which has 10% U.S. ownership to report ot the IRS the names and tax I.D. number (TIN) of any U.S. owner.